open-modex/mathematical-documentation/doc/source/frameworks/scenario.rst

 GENeSYS-MOD
 ^^^^^^^^^^^^
 Multiple input- multiple output technologies are modelled in the same way as regular processes.
-Modlelling the dependency between thermal and electrical efficiency is not possible.
+Modelling the dependency between thermal and electrical efficiency is not possible.
 Constant efficiency and thermal/electrical rate can be modelled.
 CHP have predefined power to heat ratios.

 oemof
 ^^^^^^